-The actors also spent an intensive time together off set in bonding exercises to make their on screen friendship and rapport more convincing.
-In the evenings they spent their time playing charades and other games eg trivial pursuits and poker.
-The film’s acting talent do talk warmly and affectionately about their off screen moments.
-So instead of another reboot or remake, why not just add some of these behind the scenes or improvised scenes.
+The actors also spent an intensive time together off set in bonding exercises.
+Thes activities to make their on-screen friendship and rapport more convincing.
+In the evenings they spent their time playing charades and playing other games eg trivial pursuits and poker.
+The film’s acting talent all talk warmly and affectionately about their off screen moments.
+So I’m asking, instead of another reboot or remake of this film, why not just add some of this unheard script, and those behind the scenes moments.
 Now that’s a Director’s Cut I’d want to see.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10